Jennings Carmichael

 Jennings Carmichael (24 February 1867 – 9 February 1904) was an Australian poet and nurse.

 Life

 Grace Elizabeth Jennings Carmichael was born on 24 February 1867 at Ballarat, Victoria.
 The daughter of Archibald Carmichael, a miner from Perthshire, Scotland and Margaret Jennings, née Clark, from Cornwall.
-She was educated at Melbourne, while still a child went to live on a station at Orbost, and grew up close to the bush she came to love so much.
-She went to Melbourne to be trained as a nurse at the Royal Children's Hospital, Melbourne.

 Carmichael joined the Buonarottii Club before 1887, and was a member of the Austral Salon in the 1890s giving a public lecture on "The Spirit of the Bush" in September 1895 at the Masonic Hall in Melbourne with Alfred Deakin as chairman.